 If you do decide you do like it, then you can steadily build your workload to a level where you feel comfortable enough to finish your full-time employment.
 This worked for me but you may have a better way.

 I won’t lie, the transition period is really hard as you’ll be working late nights and some weekends to reach your goal.
 But it is worth it.

 It is a great feeling when you know you are going to be your own boss.
 For most people, it is a turning point in their career and they never go back to full-time employment.
 For others, it’s just a stop-gap until the right permanent job comes along.
 I must admit I’ve done both.

 Graphic design software

-- Indesign which is used for designing and laying out print based projects likes leaflets, brochures, posters, adverts, magazines etc.
+- Indesign which is used for designing and laying out print-based projects like leaflets, brochures, posters, adverts, magazines etc.

-- Illustrator which is used for creating vector based designs such as logos, illustrations, icons and sometimes websites.
+- Illustrator is used for creating vector-based designs such as logos, illustrations, icons and sometimes websites.

 PC versus Apple Mac computers

 The Apple Mac is generally the tool of choice for most creatives around the globe.
 You can still use the Adobe software on a PC and this is a good solution also.
 I chose to go the Mac route as they are reliable, well built and aren’t open to virus attacks like their counterparts.